-

 To all mothers who have left the light on with their unconditional love, this day belongs to you.
 Mother’s Day is a word that reminds us of hope, of life, of stability and belonging, of creation and procreation, symbolized … Continue reading

-Posted in empowerment, Uncategorized
+Posted in empowerment, mother, Uncategorized

 Tagged hope, Love, mother, motherhood, unconditional love, women's strength